 Slowing Down and Spending Time Intentionally

 I notice the things around me more than I used to, and I’ve started spending my time more intentionally.
-I feel free to spend a few hours at dinner instead of one, and I don’t see a day spent in the park as wasted time.
+Now I feel free to spend a few hours at dinner instead of one, and I don’t see a day spent in the park as wasted time.
 Someday when I leave Spain, my pace will need to change again.
 But I’ll be grateful that I can take this lesson with me: slowing down isn’t always a bad thing.
-Let me know in the comments below how you deal with slowing down.